-Sound credit risk assessments are key risk practices at TISCO Bank such as credit rating, delinquency analysis, concentration level and risk capital.
-All credit activities must operate under a sound credit granting process in which an effective credit grading system is employed.
-Estimated expected losses from credit exposures shall be fully covered with loan loss reserves while capital resource shall be sufficiently available to absorb unexpected credit losses.
-In consumer lending area, quantitative-oriented approaches to credit grading are advocated, considering its homogenous high-volume characteristics, with emphasis on the use of extensive data mining and analysis.
-In corporate lending area, qualitative-oriented credit grading approaches shall be employed, taken into account its highly varying risk profiles, with well-defined standard.
+Sound credit risk assessments are key risk practices at TISCO Group such as credit analysis, credit rating, delinquency analysis, concentration level and risk capital.
+All loan origination must operate under a sound credit granting process in which an effective credit rating system is employed in key business area.

+In retail lending area, quantitative-oriented approaches to credit grading are implemented, considering its homogenous high-volume characteristics, with emphasis on the use of extensive data mining and analysis.
+In corporate lending area, qualitative-oriented credit grading approaches shall be employed, taking into account its highly varying risk profiles, with well-defined standard.
 The credit rating for capital calculation also based on the issuer ratings assigned by credit rating agencies, i.e., Standard & Poor's, Moody's Investors Service, Fitch Ratings, Fitch Ratings Thailand and TRIS Rating.

 Concentration risks are also essential in credit portfolio risk management.
 Appropriate guidelines on concentration risks are set up considering appropriate business practice and company risk capital capacity.
-TISCO Bank uses credit risk management guidelines and limits that are comprehensively applied to all credit-related functions both at the portfolio and transaction levels.
+TISCO Group uses credit risk management guidelines and limits that are comprehensively applied to all credit-related functions both at the portfolio and transactional levels, as well as monitoring and managing problem loan and foreclosed assets.

 Credit risk factors are explained in detail as follows: